quwip10/VPNKeepalive/README.md

 # VPNKeepalive
-(The master branch is currently the original version that is hardcoded and requires modifications by the user to work properly.)

-(The current Beta is in the "crontab-patch" branch.)
+(The master branch has been updated to now be fully interactive.)

+(The original script can still be found at https://github.com/quwip10/VPNKeepalive/tree/original-script-archive )

 This script is designed to do self health checks by pinging the home VPN Server.
 If the ping fails, the device will restart the interface (ifdown/ifup).
 Then it will restart the OpenVPN client services.

-For this to work, the client.ovpn must be renamed client.conf and placed in the /etc/openvpn/ directory.
+Given the path to the client.ovpn it will automatically be renamed customScript.conf and placed in the /etc/openvpn/ directory.

-Furthermore, the /etc/default/openvpn file must have the AUTOSTART=ALL option enabled.
+Furthermore, the /etc/default/openvpn file will be automatically modified with the AUTOSTART="customScript" option added.

-Future enhancements will make this all interactive.
-(This work is taking place in the "interactive-patch" and "crontab-patch")

-It is designed to be a cron job running as often as is necessary to poll the connection.
+This script will automatically create a customized script based on the user input.
+It will place this script in the same directory as the original and it will automatically add the cronjob to run at the specified frequency.